tbates/tbates.github.io/_posts/2020-11-25-Base-OpenMx.md

  * OpenMx requires all the boxes in a diagram to be listed explicitly with `manifestVars = manifests`.
 In umxRAM, the manifests are simply the names found in umxPath statements that are also in the data.
 3. The latentVars don't need to be listed
  * In umx, latents are just variables not found in the data.

-4. data is explicitly passed in as `data = `
- * In `mxModel`, data is just another thing listed in the model.
-By contrast, like lm, umxRAM has a data parameter.
+In addition, with umxRAM, data is explicitly passed in as `data = ` In `mxModel`, data is just another thing listed in the model.

-This last feature has some additional benefits.
-You can pass in raw data, and mxRAM will build the mxData statement you need.
+This last feature has the benefit that you can pass in raw data, and `umxRAM` will create the `mxData` statement you need.
 It will also drop columns not referred to in the model.

 #### mxPath vs umxPath

+`umxPath` differs from mxPath in that it supports new arguments to say what you want more succinctly and (I think, more readably).

 `mxPath` takes `from`, `to`, `arrows` (1 or 2), `values`, and `free` parameters, amongst others.
 So, a path with 2 arrows, fixed at 1 requires you to specify all of those things: